ishan00/ishantarunesh.com/_posts/2023-07-23-favourite-quotes.md

 *I always wanted to be somebody, but now I realize I should have been more specific.*<br>
 — Lily Tomlin, American actress

-*Mondays are fine.
-It’s your life that sucks.*<br>
-— Ricky Gervais, British comedian  screenwriter

 *Everything has been figured out, except how to live.*<br>
 — Jean-Paul Sartre, French philosopher

-*If I love you, what business is it of yours?*<br>
-— Johann wolfgang von Goethe

 *My own business always bores me to death; I prefer other people's*<br>
 — Oscar Wilde